tegbessou/tasting/README.md

 Challenge the presence of an entity Owner in tasting to use with participant entity

+Put doctrine entity in infrastructure and seperate domain entity from doctrine entity Remove Assert from Webmozart and create my own domain service to assert this Enforce rules that domains must be independent from each other

 ### Refactoring bottle

 Owner should not be referenced, we only need to store uuid of the user from security context